-Further, through the analysis based on the source locations of all CMEs, we infer many interesting results.

-- 1. About 16% of LASCO CMEs probably originated from front-side solar disk but left no evident eruptive signatures in the FOV of EIT, and a lower cut-off for the CME visibility in EIT, which corresponds to the apparent speed range of $100 200 \text{ km s}^{-1}$ , probably exists.
-(Sec.4.1.1) - 2.
-About 19% of CMEs were not detected by LASCO, and the missing rate has a trend to monotonomically increase as the CME source location moves from limb to disk center.
-(Sec.4.1.2) - 3.
-About 32% of front-side CMEs can not be recognized by SOHO, which becomes a natural explanation of high rate of missing alert of geomagnetic storms and is also in agreement with the previous results that about 18 - 44% of ICMEs do not have the corresponding CMEs.
-(Sec.4.1.3) - 4.
-The brightness of a white-light CME at any heliocentric distance is roughly positively-correlated with its speed, which implies that (1) a bright transient recorded in white-light coronagraphs is contributed by both a CME and the compressed solar wind plasma surrounding the CME, and (2) the CME mass derived from the brightness is probably overestimated.
-(Sec.4.2) - 5.
+- [57] Further, through the analysis based on the source locations of all CMEs, we infer many interesting results. - [58] 1.
+About 16% of LASCO CMEs probably originated from frontside solar disk but left no evident eruptive signatures in the FOV of EIT, and a lower cutoff for the CME visibility in EIT, which corresponds to the apparent speed range of 100-200 km s-1, probably exists (section 4.1.1) - [59] 2.
+About 19% CMEs were not detected by LASCO, and the missing rate has a trend to monotonomically increase as the CME source location moves from limb to disk center (section 4.1.2) - [60] 3.
+About 32% frontside CMEs cannot be recognized by SOHO, which becomes a natural explanation of high rate of missing alert of geomagnetic storms and is also in agreement with the previous results that about 18-44% ICMEs do not have the corresponding CMEs (section 4.1.3) - [61] 4.
+The brightness of a white light CME at any heliocentric distance is roughly positively correlated with its speed, which implies that (1) a bright transient recorded in white light coronagraphs is contributed by both a CME and the compressed solar wind plasma surrounding the CME, and (2) the CME mass derived from the brightness is probably overestimated (section 4.2) - [62] 5.
 Both projection effect and violent eruption are the major causes of halo CMEs, but for limb halo CMEs, the latter should be the primary one.
-Overall, there are about 25% of halo CMEs stronger than the average level of CMEs.
-(Sec.4.3) - 6.
+Overall, there are about 25% of halo CMEs stronger than the average level of CMEs (section 4.3) - [63] 6.
 Most CMEs manifest deflection behaviors near the solar minimum.
-About 62% of CMEs underwent an equator-ward deflection with the average deflection angle of $\sim 22^{\circ}$ , and about 5% of CMEs had a significant pole-ward deflection with the average angle of $\sim 16^{\circ}$ .
-At high latitude regions (outside of $\pm 45^{\circ}$ ), most CMEs deflected towards equator.
-(Sec.4.4) - 7.
-The CME deflections can be classified into three types.
-One is due to the asymmetrical expansion, one is the non-radial ejection, and the other is the deflected propagation caused by the interaction of the CME with other neighboring magnetic field structures.
-(Sec.4.4.1)
+About 62% CMEs underwent an equatorward deflection with the average deflection angle of \sim 22°, and about 5% CMEs had a significant poleward deflection with the average angle of \sim 16°.
+At high latitude regions